-Petróleos de Venezuela S.A., or "PDVSA," is a state-owned corporation of the Bolivarian Republic of Venezuela.
-PDVSA currently employs two of our vessels.
 PT Pertamina (Persero), or "Pertamina," is a state-owned corporation of the Republic of Indonesia.
 Pertamina currently employs three of our vessels.
-Collectively, our charters with PDVSA and Pertamina generated more than 10% of our revenues for the year ended December 31, 2017.
-Our vessels that are chartered to Pertamina and PDVSA are subject to various risks, including (i) loss of revenue, property or equipment as a result of expropriation, nationalization, changes in laws, exchange controls, war, insurrection, civil unrest, strikes or other political risks, (ii) being subject to foreign laws and legal systems and the exclusive jurisdiction of Venezuelan or Indonesian courts or tribunals and (iii) the unilateral renegotiation of contracts and changes in laws and policies governing the operations of foreign companies in Venezuela or Indonesia.
-In addition, if a contract dispute arises it may be difficult for us to enforce our contractual rights against either Pertamina or PDVSA, as it may claim sovereign immunity against judgments from foreign courts.
+Our vessels that are chartered to Pertamina are subject to various risks, including (i) loss of revenue, property or equipment as a result of expropriation, nationalization, changes in laws, exchange controls, war, insurrection, civil unrest, strikes or other political risks, (ii) being subject to foreign laws and legal systems and the exclusive jurisdiction of Indonesian courts or tribunals and (iii) the unilateral renegotiation of contracts and changes in laws and policies governing the operations of foreign companies in Indonesia.
+In addition, if a contract dispute arises it may be difficult for us to enforce our contractual rights against Pertamina, as it may claim sovereign immunity against judgments from foreign courts.
 As a result, we are subject to significant economic uncertainty associated with doing business with state-owned corporations.
-We cannot predict how government policies may change under the current or any future Venezuelan or Indonesian administration, and future government policies could have a substantial adverse impact on our business, financial condition and operating results.
+We cannot predict how government policies may change under the current or any future Indonesian administration, and future government policies could have a substantial adverse impact on our business, financial condition and operating results.

-Operating our vessels in sanctioned areas or chartering our vessels to sanctioned individuals or entities would adversely affect our business, financial condition and operating results.
+Operating our vessels in sanctioned areas or chartering our vessels to sanctioned individuals or entities could adversely affect our business, financial condition and operating results.